The 12 Coolest Exotic Pets That You Can't Own

 Highly Desirable Pets that Are Mostly Illegal in the US

-Many animals such as meerkats, sloths, and slow lorises have risen in popularity due to TV shows and viral YouTube videos featuring them.
-Sometimes they are even seen as pets in these videos.
-What are some of the most popularly desired exotic and illegal pets in the US?
+Many animals such as meerkats, sloths, and slow lorises have risen in popularity due to being featured in TV shows and viral YouTube videos.
+What are some of the most sought-after exotic pets in the US?
 Is it possible to get these animals as pets in the United States (without owning a zoo)?
-Read on to learn about them (and some possibly more legal alternatives):
+Read on to learn about them (and some possibly legal alternatives):

 - The slow loris.
 The alternative: the kinkajou.